sibeshkar/sibeshkar.github.io/content/notes/panini.md

 ]
 ```

-This context sensitivity means:
-1. The same word can have different meanings based on surrounding words
-2. The same grammatical structure can have different interpretations
-3. Valid combinations depend on semantic meaning, not just syntax
+This context sensitivity means the same word can have different meanings based on surrounding words, the same grammatical structure can have different interpretations, and valid combinations depend on semantic meaning, not just syntax.

 This limits how much we can compress English using pure grammatical rules.
 Our compression ratio of 22.93x was possible because we used a very restricted subset of English.
-In the general case, we would need:
+In the general case, we would need better rules about how context influences meaning, better word sense disambiguation etc.
-- Semantic context rules
-- Word sense disambiguation
-- Complex dependency structures

-This is why formal languages (like programming languages) and some natural languages with more rigid structure can achieve better compression ratios.
+This is why formal languages (like programming languages) and some natural languages with more rigid structure achieve better compression ratios.

-### Sanskrit: A More Compressible Language
+### A More Compressible Language

-Sanskrit, in contrast, was designed with formal grammar in mind.
-Its structure is more amenable to rule-based generation because:
+some more ancient languages like Sanskrit (and Greek) turn out to have a structure more amenable to rule-based generation.
+This isbecause:
 1. Words are derived from root forms using explicit rules
 2. Compound words follow clear compositional rules
 3. Sentence structure has more rigid constraints
 4. Word meanings are more systematically related to their roots

-This makes Sanskrit more like our Fibonacci sequence - there are clear generative rules that can produce valid constructions.
+This makes a language like Sanskrit more like our Fibonacci sequence - there are clear generative rules that can produce valid constructions.

-### Sanskrit Examples: Panini's Method in Action
+### Panini's Method in Action

 Let's look at some concrete examples of how Panini's grammar generates Sanskrit words and sentences: